How do you find low competition keywords with high traffic?

 Step 6: Set location and device type.

-Step 7: Use SEMrush to define your real competitors in targeted location.
+Step 7: Use Semrush to define your real competitors in the targeted location.
 In my case, my targeted location is Google.com, desktop visitors.
 Here’re the top 5 competitors in Google.com SERP.

 Enter competitor web page URLs one by one.